The Doctoral Degree

 Taken in spring quarter of your first year, this exam consists of a 10-minute presentation followed by 20 minutes of questioning by a committee consisting of five faculty members, including your major professor.
 Prior to the exam, students prepare a one-page abstract containing a general overview and critical assessment of two to three research articles.
 The exam assesses your ability to communicate a solid understanding of fundamental scientific and engineering concepts, particularly in the context of your research topic.
 You must complete all core courses and maintain at least a 3.25 GPA to be eligible to take the exam.

 Like the preliminary exam, the qualifying exam contains both a written and an oral portion.
 The written portion consists of a 10-15 page dissertation research proposal and bibliography that follows a format similar to an NSF or NIH grant proposal.
 After distributing the proposal to the committee, the student prepares a 30-35 minute oral presentation, during which a faculty committee will question the student.
-The qualifying exam committee consists of four graduate program faculty members and one external faculty member.
+The qualifying exam committee consists of five faculty members.
+Of these five members, the chair must be a faculty member in Chemical Engineering and one must be external to the Chemical Engineering graduate program.
 Major professors are not allowed to participate on the qualifying exam committee.

 After you complete your dissertation, you will present your research to the department prior to scheduling an appointment with Graduate Studies to submit your dissertation.
 At least two of your dissertation committee members must be present at the exit seminar.
 If the seminar is successfully completed, the committee will sign off on the dissertation signature page.
 Note that original signatures are required.
 Scanned images or electronic signatures will not be accepted.